quarkslab/irma/README.md

 =========================

-This is a set of [Ansible](http://www.ansible.com) roles and playbooks that you can use to build/install/maintain [IRMA](http://irma.quarkslab.com/) infrastructure.
+This is a set of [Ansible](http://www.ansible.com) roles and playbooks that can be used to build/install/maintain different setups for [IRMA](http://irma.quarkslab.com/) platform.

 Table of contents